Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 <div class="article-text">

-We had some time to waste before the ferry taking us across Lysefjord to Forsand would arrive.
+We had some time to waste before the ferry, **309nok**, taking us across Lysefjord to Forsand would arrive.
 So, we did a little catch and release fishing on the docks after a quick hike along the river further into the valley.
 Then at 15:30 we were on board, taking what time we could to marvel at Kjerag and Preikestolen from the fjord below.

 </br>